mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

                defaultCoverageOptions
                (const $ pure True)

-The basic property comes almost for free from the ``ContractModel`` instance of the ``EscrowModel`` type, we just use ``propRunActionsWithOptions`` with default options.
-That is enough to check the wallets’ balance correspondence between the specification and the semantics.
-As we mentioned, a more interesting property can be performed.
-We check that it is impossible to `block` funds forever in the script utxo.
-The method for ensuring this is by implementing two strategies that will be a kind of `proofs` we always can claim the locked funds.
-A proof will be a general recipe for building a sequence of actions that will retrieve all the locked funds for any initial sequence of actions.
+The `basic` property is almost boilerplate.
+We just use ``propRunActionsWithOptions`` with default options, whicht is enough to check the wallets’ balance correspondence between the specification and the semantics (i.e., the final state on the emulator trace after running the traces).

+Then we implement the property ensuring that it's impossible to block funds forever in script utxos.
+Plutus-apps library helps on that and requires to implement some kind of `proof` showing that it's always possible to claim locked funds.
+This proof is a general recipe for building a sequence of actions that retrieves locked funds for any possible initial configuration.

 .. code:: Haskell